dlu-ch/dlb/doc/cmd_tool.rst

 .. class:: Tool.Input

-   A :class:`dlb.ex.Tool.DependencyRole` which describes an input dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` that describes an input dependency of a tool.

    The :term:`tool instance` must be rerun if it (e.g. the content of a file) has changed compared to the state before it was executed.

 .. class:: Tool.Intermediate

-   A :class:`dlb.ex.Tool.DependencyRole` which describes an intermediate dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` that describes an intermediate dependency of a tool.

    Such a dependency (e.g. a directory for caching) is expected not to be accessed while the tool instance is running.

 .. class:: Tool.Output

-   A :class:`dlb.ex.Tool.DependencyRole` which describes an output dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` that describes an output dependency of a tool.

    The dependency (e.g. a file) is removed before the tool instance starts running if it exists.
    After the execution of the tool it must exist.